 10th task: Clean and clear off your lawn tables, chairs, outdoor fabrics, and umbrellas.

-DIY Network says the best cleaning mixture for outside fabric garden furniture is one teaspoon of dishwashing detergent, 1 quart warm water, and 1 tablespoon of Borax in a bowl or spray bottle.
+DIY Network says the best cleaning mixture for outside fabric garden furniture (Affiliate Link) is one teaspoon of dishwashing detergent, 1-quart warm water, and 1 tablespoon of Borax in a bowl or spray bottle.
 Be sure to saturate the corners and folds of the fabric.

-11th task: And, we can't forget our beautiful birds and animals.
+11th task: We can't forget our beautiful birds and animals.

 One final note, as you go around the outside and examine and organize your outdoors, make sure to have a piece of paper and pen or at least your phone.
 Write down all the things that need repairing.
 You can even take a picture of the space that needs repair by snapping an image and creating a visual to-do list in your favorite notebook app.
 I like to use Microsoft OneNote, but you can also use Evernote or any app that probably came with your phone.